ruskh/ruskh.github.io/_posts/2018-08-22-Unity-Low-Size-Illustrations.md

 date: 2018-08-22
 ---

-Join points to create simple low size illustrations from a source image.
-Helpful for creating game art without drawing and for keeping file  sizes low.
-File size will be about 15 to 20 Kb per image.
+Spriteshapes help keep game sizes low, they need about 15 to 20 Kb per image.
+This script helps create simple illustrations from a source umage without having to draw.

 ```C#